 Creating a brand instead of just importing random no name products can increase the customers perceived value of the product, even if it’s not a well-known brand name.
 A brand can consist of a logo, certain colors or design.
 Some importers also want to develop a completely new product or modify an existing design.

-Alibaba: Most suppliers can offer custom design and logo print.
+Alibaba: Most suppliers can offer custom designs and logo printing.
 However, developing a new product from scratch is not easy and you’ll need to have very well-drafted product specifications and graphical material at hand.
-This includes, but is not limited to, material specifications, components, Pantone colours, product packaging design, product body artwork and logo design.
+This includes, but is not limited to, material specifications, components, Pantone colours, product packaging designs, product body artwork and logo designs.

 Aliexpress: Products on Aliexpress are already manufactured and waiting for a buyer.
-It’s not possible to send back a few pieces to the factory to modify their design or print a logo.
-Thus, Aliexpress is not the right choice if you’re looking for custom designed or branded products.
+It’s not possible to send back a few units to the factory to modify their design or print a logo.
+Therefore, Aliexpress is not the right choice if you’re looking for custom designed or branded products.

 - Electronics: CE, RoHS, EMC Class A and B